Friday, May 19, 2023

 As it is surrounded by mountains and desert, the climate is actually quite mild year round.
 When I visited in October, day time was a pleasant 30 degrees and night time dropped to 15 degrees or so.

-Then we did the horse carriage tour for 5 Euro in the oldest palm groove of the region.
+Then we did the horse carriage tour for 5 Euro in the oldest palm grove of the region.
 You can admire the multi-storey farming, stroll between the date palms and pomegranates and visit the typical brickyards of the region.
 The carriage can carry 5 people maximum.
 Since it is located right in the city so you can either walk or take a horse carriage ride through it.

 Tozeur is characterized by its seemingly endless display of giant palm trees in the middle of the city and is also one of the highest date producing regions in the world.
 People actually live in this palm tree forest .
 Tozeur is located in the Sahara desert, and more specifically, at one of the largest Oasis in the world.
 It’s home to over 400,000 palm trees, most of them being date palm trees.
 The town is famous for its date production, and some of the world’s best dates come from Tunisia.